 Jacques Plante had most of his success with the Canadiens, but he still had plenty of success after leaving Montreal.
 On March 24, 1970, Plante recorded his 73rd career shutout in the St. Louis Blues’ 4-0 win over the Los Angeles Kings.
 Three years later, while wearing a Bruins uniform, he picked up the 82nd and final shutout of his career.
 His 82 shutouts are still good enough for fifth all-time in league history.

-Exactly 22 years later, he became the second coach in history to win 500 career NHL games, with another victory over Chicago.
+Toe Blake of the Montreal Canadiens became just the second head coach in history to win 500 career NHL games, on March 24, 1968, with victory over the Chicago Blackhawks.
 At the time, Dick Irvin was the all-time leader with 690 career wins.
-Blake is now one of 26 coaches to have won 500 games, with the most recent being Bruce Boudreau, who won his 500th game on March 24, 2018.

 Happy Birthday to You